colinat/PLPCA/rasabot/dev/data/nlu.md

 - What are some of CEO's views on potential [market share](aspect_type:organic_expansion) increase?
 - Why is outlook for [earnings](aspect_type:earnings) so [bad](sent_polarity:negative)?
 - What are some justifications for [poor](sent_polarity:negative) outlook for [earnings](aspect_type:earnings)?
+- Can you get me a sentence on CEO's thoughts on sales?

 ## intent:out_of_scope
 - I want to order food